justin2004/weblog/idE/README.md

 ## An iDE?

-You've heard of IDEs (Integrated development environment).
+If you are around software development you've heard of IDEs (integrated development environment).
 You probably use one or know someone who does.

 I'd like to contrast IDEs (integrat_ed_) with iDEs (integrat_ing_).